Skip to main content

 How does kava compare to benzodiazepines for anxiety?

 Kava has comparable efficacy to low-dose benzodiazepines for mild-to-moderate anxiety, but with critical advantages: no cognitive impairment, no physical dependence, no withdrawal syndrome, and no respiratory depression risk.
-The Cochrane review found significant anxiety reduction, and the Sarris (2013) RCT showed a 26% remission rate for GAD.
+The Cochrane review of 11 RCTs found significant anxiety reduction (WMD 3.9 on HAM-A) [1], the Sarris (2013) RCT showed a 26% remission rate for GAD versus 6% for placebo [2], and a meta-analysis of six WS1490 trials found an odds ratio of 3.3 for treatment success [6].
 Kava should not be considered equivalent to benzodiazepines for severe anxiety or panic disorder, but for mild-to-moderate generalized anxiety, it is a legitimate evidence-based alternative.

 What are noble kava cultivars and why do they matter?